zackforbing/ruby-submissions/1508/module_4_assignments/the-plan/README.md

 Once you have a profile on five companies, you're armed with a lot of different ways to get them to notice you.
 You may also find that a company you were 'meh' about is actually sounding better and better the more you learn about it.

 ### The 'Open Source' Assignment

+One of the best ways to get noticed, make friends, influence people, make things that help other people and continue learning is contributing to open source projects.

 [complete this assignment](assignments/open-source.markdown)

 ## The 'Community Involvement' Assignment

+For a community of people who stereotypically like to work in a dark room, alone, hitting keyboard keys - community involvement sure is a big deal in the world of development.

 [complete this assignment](assignments/community-involvement.markdown)